 If you want a recipe that the kids will love and doesn’t have too much heat, consider also preparing some of our crispy baked chicken fingers to serve alongside the wings during game day!

-What are your favorite sides to serve with wings?
+What are your favorite sides to serve with this meaty appetizer?
 Are you a fan of an unconventional dip?
 Let us know in the comments below!

 Photos by Felicia Lim, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 With additional writing and editing by Felicia Lim and Kendall Vanderslice.